Soham2402/AutoAttendance/Readme.md

 2) Upload it in the folder
 3) Add the name of the students in the class the studname list

-Features remaining:
-To automate marking students present in excel sheet

 Issues to fix:
-Adding functions to mark the attenance of 2 people with same names
+Adding functions to mark the attendance of 2 people with same names

-future Iprovements:
+Future Iprovements:
-Better image post processing
+Better image post-processing
 Using regex for better data cleaning

 Future ideas: